Free State of Saxony (Weimar Republic): Saxony's first Volkskammer

 Immediately after the Volkskammer election, the Council of the People's Deputies began drafting a provisional constitution for Saxony.
 The Volkskammer approved it on 28 February but decided to delay finalization until a national constitution was put in place.
-The USPD and DNVP voted against the proposed constitution, the USPD because it included no role for the workers' and soldiers' councils and the DNVP because it was "too democratic".
-The MSPD and USPD memberships then issued a declaration saying that "The Volkskammer declares that Saxony's policy shall be guided by the following principles: Saxony is a democratic socialist free state within the framework of the German Reich.
+The USPD and right-of-center German National People's Party (DNVP) voted against the proposed constitution, the USPD because it included no role for the workers' and soldiers' councils and the DNVP because it was "too democratic".
+The MSPD and USPD memberships then issued a declaration stating that "The Volkskammer declares that Saxony's policy shall be guided by the following principles: Saxony is a democratic socialist free state within the framework of the German Reich.
 The socialization of the economy shall be brought about in accordance with the degree of development achieved."
 The other parties in the Volkskammer strongly opposed the statement.